Standardized: slippery elm

 Plant Family: Ulmaceae

-The chopped bark is suitable for poultices.
+The chopped bark is suitable for topical preparations.
 Use ground bark for tea.
 The inner bark is preferred and this is what Mountain Rose Herbs exclusively offers.

 Teas, infusions, poultices.
 Up to 5 tablespoons (15 grams) of slippery elm bark can be dissolved in a cup (240 ml) of water.
 Sometimes found encapsulated and as a liquid extract.